ottenwbe/bosh-install/README.md

 # Deploy the nat instance, jumpbox instance with terraform; moreover trigger the script to create a bosh director
 terraform plan --out=plan
 terraform apply plan
 ```

 ### What now? ###

-First it means waiting for aroutn 10-15 minutes.
+First it means waiting for around 10-15 minutes until all machines are up and running.
-Then you should be able to access the jumpbox and simply test your bosh director.
+Then you should be able to access the jumpbox and simply start using your bosh director.

 ```bash
 ssh -i src/ssh/deployer.pem ubuntur@$(terraform output jumpbox_dns)